-Make sure to check back for my next post, which will discuss the lesson learned by completing this item.
+Make sure to read my next post, [#31 Lesson] Peer Pressure can be a Good Thing, which discusses the lesson learned by completing this item.
 Want to be notified when new blog posts are uploaded?
 Subscribe below.

 Dave has been on a mission, since 2010, to cross off the 100 items on his bucket list.
 The stories of his adventures are complimented by life lessons learned along the way and his travel tips are unique to his experiences.